rajmasha/simple-crud/doc/README.md

 # Documentation

-The documentation will cover all the commands in the package including their usage and options.
+The documentation covers all the commands in the package including their usage and options.

 1. [Installation](installation.md)
 2. [Usage](usage.md)